-The voting members have a collective responsibility as a Board of Governance to ensure that the risk management processes are providing them with adequate and appropriate information and assurances relating to risks against the Board's approved corporate objectives.
+The voting members have a collective responsibility, as a Board of Governance, to ensure risk management processes are providing them with adequate and appropriate information and assurances relating to risk, against the Board's approved corporate objectives.
 In addition, voting members are responsible for ensuring that they are adequately equipped with the knowledge and skills to fulfil this role.
-The Board should receive training on risk management so that it can develop its own approach, and through workshop discussion, it can identify its strategic risk profile.
+The Board should receive training on risk management so that it can develop its own approach and, through workshop discussion, it can identify its strategic risk profile.

-NHSO and OIC are responsible for making sure that all staff are conversant with the Risk Management Strategy and have a working knowledge of all related risk policies.
+NHS Orkney and OIC are responsible for making sure that all staff are conversant with the Risk Management Strategy and have a working knowledge of all related risk policies.
 All staff must ensure that risk management is integral to their working practice.